KyleAMathews/blog-2/_posts/2016-09-29-optimisations-in-verve.md

 }
 {% endhighlight %}

-At first, I admit I thought it wouldn't be too hard: JSC is a full-featured VM, but it has to do way more stuff than my rather simplistic VM:
+At first, I admit I thought it wouldn't be too hard: JSC is a full-featured VM, but it has to do way more work than my rather simplistic VM:

 * First of all: I wasn't considering the JIT, only interpreter vs interpreter.
 * JavaScript is not a simple language to parse, I only had my lisp-like dummy language.